chocolatey/choco-wiki/Proxy-Settings-for-Chocolatey.md

 ![image](https://cloud.githubusercontent.com/assets/63502/10038284/454be026-6189-11e5-8f83-e29d1705995c.png)

-Unfortunately proxy bypass lists may not be available when using this method.
+**NOTE:** Unfortunately proxy bypass lists may not be available when using this method.
 We recommend explicit proxy settings.

 ## Existing Proxy Environment Variables
 Starting with Chocolatey v0.10.4, Chocolatey will automatically pick up the following environment variables if they are already set: